Costa Rica active naturalist private custom nature tour

 Day 8: Play in the waves and turtle nesting

-March is the beginning of the nesting season for the gigantic leatherbacks.
+March is the beginning of the two month nesting season for the gigantic leatherbacks.
 The nesting beach is entirely protected, and difficult to access (fortunately for the turtles).
 We'll use the 4x4 to get to Gandoca on a dirt road, then to the protected area where the turtles come ashore.

 We have come to gaze in awe at this phenomenal primitive ritual, bringing these turtles back to their own birthplaces, as they have been doing since before mankind arrived on this planet.

-Day 10: Snake farm and orchid garden, then picnic at sunset
+Day 9: Snake farm and orchid garden, then picnic at sunset

 What starts as fear ends up overcoming fear.
 New experience, new respect for nature

-Day 11: Your departure
+Day 10: Your departure

 The first step to enjoying a Serendipity adventure is to contact us.